 Perry Hall Animal Hospital

-The dental health package includes everything necessary to safely anesthetize a pet for a routine scaling and polishing.
-Pre-op bloodwork is performed to evaluate your pet’s internal organ function and anesthetic safety.
+Pre-op bloodwork is performed to evaluate your pet's internal organ function and anesthetic safety.
 The day of the procedure a pre-anesthetic exam is performed.
 An IV catheter is placed and your pet receives IV fluids to support their body while under anesthesia.
+All sedation, anesthesia, and pre-med pain injections are included.
 Patients are intubated and on gas anesthesia during the procedure.
-A surgical technician is dedicated to monitoring your pet’s vitals for the duration of the procedure, as well as diligent pre and post anesthesia observation.
+A surgical technician is dedicated to monitoring your pet's vitals for the duration of the procedure, as well as diligent pre and post anesthesia observation.
 ECG, two forms of blood pressure monitoring, ETC02, SP02, and temperature are closely monitored and recorded.
-All healthy teeth are scaled and polished.
-Full mouth dental x-rays are performed to thoroughly assess every tooth both above and below the gumline.
-All teeth are thoroughly charted and evaluated using a dental probe/explorer.
-All sedation, anesthesia, and pre-med pain injections are included.
-All oral pain medication and antibiotics (if indicated) are included.

 Cone (Elizabethan collar): Pending the extent of oral surgery performed, the doctor may recommend your pet wear a cone to prevent pawing and rubbing at the face/muzzle.
 A hard cone is required in these cases as a donut or soft cone does not stop pawing and scratching at the face.